DietkeSt/ux-ventures/README.md

 ### Content

+- The code on this website was created by the developer, Dietke Steindel, unless otherwise credited.
-- The text on this website is taken from this website --LINK---- as was written by Kim Steindel (used with approval).
+- The text on this website is taken from [this website](https://kimsteindel.weebly.com/), and was written by Kim Steindel (used with approval).
-- The icons on this website were taken from Font Awesome --LINK----.
+- The icons on this website were taken from [Font Awesome](https://fontawesome.com/).
-- The testimonials and videos were taken from this YouTube Channel --LINK---- (used with approval).
+- The testimonials and videos were taken from this [YouTube channel](https://www.youtube.com/@kimsteindel227) (used with approval).

 <br>